UnaBiz/UnaSurvey/README.md

 to `save_time_series` to save the button press event.
 We don't wait for `save_time_series` to complete, so `save_time_series` is not limited to the 2-second execution duration that `process_tracker_message` is bound by.

-`save_time_series`: Increments a variable named `count` in the thing state to keep track of the total number of button presses for that thing.
-It calls `send_time_series`.
+`save_time_series`: Cloud Function that increments a variable named `count` in the thing state to keep track of the total number of button presses for that thing.
+It calls `send_time_series` next.

 [<kbd><img src="https://storage.googleapis.com/unabiz-media/unasurvey/response-count.png" width="800"></kbd>](https://storage.googleapis.com/unabiz-media/unasurvey/response-count.png)

-`send_time_series`: Sends the total number of button presses to Prometheus.
+`send_time_series`: Cloud Function that sends the total number of button presses to Prometheus.
 Prometheus is designed to scrape an existing HTTP website for metrics, not for us to push metrics.
 So we use Prometheus Push Gateway as a staging area to host our metrics.
 Through the HTTP API, we push the total button presses to Prometheus Push Gateway as a metric `button_presses_total`, labelled by `job` and `instance`.
 Our Prometheus server has been configured to scrape this metric